 What Types of Lasers Are Used

 Depending on the procedure, different lasers can be used accordingly.
 For example, hard tissue procedures allow for lasers strong enough to cut through tooth structure.
 Their light wavelengths help absorb the combination of minerals and water that are present in the teeth.
-These types of lasers are also used regularly in the preparation and the shaping of the teeth, in order to perform dental fillings or for the removal of some tooth structures.
+These types of lasers are also used regularly in the preparation and the shaping of the teeth, in order to perform dental fillings or for the removal of some tooth structures for procedures like dental implants.

 For soft tissue procedures, a handheld diode laser is used and can allow for the absorption of water and hemoglobin proteins.
 Because of its accurate precision, this type of laser can target affected areas with ease.
 It can also pose as a less painful and faster healing option as it meticulously seals blood vessels and nerve endings.
 Similar laser types are commonly used to treat periodontitis, which kill the germ that activates tissue regrowth.